iszczesniak/cpp/references/index.md

 ## Rvalue reference

-An rvalue reference can bind to an rvalue only.
+An rvalue reference can bind to the data of an rvalue only.

 We define an rvalue reference like this: